blekmus/blekmus/README.md

 ## Are you a Communist? ☭
 Where'd that come from!?
-Ah, I see you've stumbled upon my [secret repository](https://commicasa.thelonelylands.com:13333).
+Ah, I see you've stumbled upon my [secret repository](https://commicasa.thelonelylands.com).
 Sorry to disappoint, but the contents of the project shall remain a mystery for now.
 You'll find everything out when it's the year of the Linux Desktop.
 You can't stop the revolution.

 ## Get in Touch

-Send me an email __hello[the thingy]dinil.dev__
+Send me an email __dinil[the thingy]pm.me__